 The Block 21 CMBS Loan contains customary financial covenants and other restrictions, including sponsor net worth and liquidity requirements, and debt service coverage ratio targets that Block 21 must meet in order to avoid a "Trigger Period," the occurrence of which does not constitute a default.
-Block 21 was in a Trigger Period as of the date of its purchase by the Company.
+Block 21 was in a Trigger Period as of the date of its purchase by the Company and remains as such as of September 30, 2022.
 During the Trigger Period, any cash generated by Block 21 in excess of amounts necessary to fund loan obligations, budgeted operating expenses and specified reserves will not be distributed to Block 21.